image

 Car insurance is a contract between the owner of the car and an insurance company that serves to safeguard your vehicle from several unforeseen risks such as loss due to theft, accidents, or natural disasters.

-For any new or used car to be legal in India, it needs to be covered under a valid car insurance policy.
-Apart from that, the mere fact of knowing that your car is insured against any unforeseen event will give you peace of mind.
-While purchasing or renewing a car insurance policy, you pay a certain amount as a premium to the insurance company.
-There are various factors that decide the premium amount of your car insurance policy, and IDV or Insured Declared Value is one of the most significant factors.
+Car insurance is a contract between the owner of the car and an insurance company designed to protect the vehicle from various unforeseen risks such as theft, accidents, or natural disasters.
+For any new or used car to be legally driven in India, it needs to be covered under a valid car insurance policy.
+Beyond legal compliance, knowing that your car is insured against unforeseen events provides peace of mind.
+When purchasing or renewing a car insurance policy, you pay a premium to the insurer.
+Several factors influence this premium, and Insured Declared Value (IDV) is among the most significant.

-What is IDV in car insurance?
-Why is IDV important ?
+What is IDV in car insurance and why is it important?

 Key factors that influence your car insurance IDV